Mitter-Fox/hello-world/README.md

 # hello-world
 First Repository

-Hola Mankind!
-Mitter-Fox is here.
-He knows about c, c++, and java;
+Hello folks, this is Rohit Mitra.i have a bit of knowledge about c, c++, and java;
 now he wants to know about Machine learning using Python.